zyuzon24/fetch-sre/README.md

 This project monitors the availability of HTTP endpoints defined in a YAML configuration file and outputs cumulative availability by domain.

-The code is based on the official Python starter file provided by Fetch.
+The code is based on the Python starter file provided by Fetch.

 ---

 ##  Requirements